-Step 2.
-Academic Honor Policy Hearing.
-A panel consisting of five members shall hear the case.
-The panel shall include: one faculty member appointed by the dean from the unit in which the academic work is conducted; one faculty member appointed by the Vice President for Faculty Development and Advancement who is not from that unit; and two students.
-The panel shall be chaired by the Vice President for Faculty Development and Advancement (or designee), who votes only in case of a tie.
+A panel consisting of four members shall hear the case.
+The panel shall include: One faculty member appointed by the dean from the unit in which the academic work is conducted; one faculty member, who is not from the academic unit, appointed by the Office of the Vice President for Faculty Development and Advancement; and two students.
+An FDA Administrator manages the logistics of the hearing process.

 The hearing will be conducted in a non-adversarial manner with a clear focus on finding the facts within the academic context of the academic work.
 The student is presumed innocent going into the proceeding.
-After hearing all available and relevant information from the student, instructor, and any witnesses, the panel determines whether or not to find the student "responsible" for the alleged violation using the "preponderance of the evidence" standard.
+After hearing all available and relevant information from the student, instructor, and any witnesses, the panel deliberates and determines whether or not to find the student "responsible" for the alleged violation using the "preponderance of the evidence" standard.
 If the student is found "responsible" for the violation, the panel is informed about any prior record of Academic Honor Policy violations and determines sanctioning.
-The range of sanctions available at the Step 2 phase is broader than at Step 1.
+The range of sanctions available in the hearing process is broader than in a Student & Instructor Resolution or in an Administrative Case Resolution.
+In the case of a tie vote amongst the panelists, the student will be found "not responsible" for the allegations.

-In cases where a Step 1 Agreement is appropriately proposed (i.e., the student has no prior record) and the student denies responsibility of the alleged violation, a Step 2 hearing is convened.
-If the student is found "responsible" in these cases, the panel typically will impose a sanction no more or less severe than that which was proposed by the faculty member.
-The panel is required to provide a clear written justification for imposing a sanction different than what would have resulted from the student's signing the Step 1 Agreement.
+In cases where a Student & Instructor Resolution is appropriately proposed (i.e., the student has no prior record) and the student denies responsibility of the alleged violation, an Academic Honor Policy Hearing is convened.
+If the student is found "responsible" in these cases, the panel should uphold the faculty member's proposed sanction unless there is clear justification for imposing a sanction different than what was proposed during the Student & Instructor Resolution process.
+The rationale for modifying those sanctions should be written in the decision letter.

-The chair of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the student's dean, the Office of Student Conduct and Community Standards, and the Registrar, if appropriate.
-If the student is found "responsible" at a Step 2 Hearing, the outcome will be recorded by the Office of Faculty Development and Advancement and becomes a confidential student record of an Academic Honor Policy violation.
-Violations of the Academic Honor Policy are part of the student's disciplinary record and are maintained centrally by the University.
-Records in which suspension or a less severe sanction (including all academic sanctions) is imposed will be removed five years from the date of the final decision in the case.
+If the student is found responsible after a hearing, the hearing panel will issue a decision letter, which will address each charge, outline the basis for the finding of "responsible" or "not responsible," and explain the sanctions determined to be appropriate.
+The facilitator of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the student's dean, the Office of Student Conduct and Community Standards and the Registrar, if appropriate.
+If the student is found "responsible" at an Academic Honor Policy Hearing, the outcome will be recorded by FDA and becomes a confidential student record of an Academic Honor Policy violation that is subject to the conditions described in the Records section.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely and will not be subject to course drop, withdrawal, or grade change, including changing the grading basis to "Satisfactory/Unsatisfactory."
-Records involving dismissal and expulsion will be retained permanently, except in cases where a dismissed student is readmitted.
-Those records will be removed five years from the date of the student's readmission.